resiprocate/resiprocate/reTurn/README.txt

 Synchronous API Set - Wrapping in a TurnSocket - TurnUdpSocket, TurnTcpSocket, TurnTlsSocket - bound to local socket
 Note: API with a * are implemented
+ * setUsernameAndPassword()
- * requestSharedSecret(turnServerIP, turnServerPort, username, password) - username and password are returned
+ * requestSharedSecret() - username and password are returned
- * createAllocation(turnServerIP, turnServerPort, username, password, lifetime, bandwidth, requestedPortProps, requestedPort, requestedTransportType, requestedIpAddress)
+ * createAllocation(lifetime, bandwidth, requestedPortProps, requestedPort, requestedTransportType, requestedIpAddress)
+ * refreshAllocation(lifetime)
  * destroyAllocation()
- * refreshAllocation()
- * getRelayTuple() - used to retrieve info about the allocation
+ * getRelayTuple() - (SYNC API ONLY) used to retrieve info about the allocation
- * getReflexiveTuple() - used to retrieve info about the allocation
+ * getReflexiveTuple() - (SYNC API ONLY) used to retrieve info about the allocation
- * getLifetime() - used to retrieve info about the allocation
+ * getLifetime() - (SYNC API ONLY) used to retrieve info about the allocation
- * getBandwidth() - used to retrieve info about the allocation
+ * getBandwidth() - (SYNC API ONLY) used to retrieve info about the allocation
  * setActiveDestination(destinationIP, destinationPort)
  * clearActiveDestination()
  - connectAllocation(destinationIP, destinationPort)
  - listenAllocation(destinationIP, destinationPort)
- * bindRequest(remoteIP, remotePort) - what other args are required? - need to return binding info - full 3489 not yet supported
+ * bindRequest() - full 3489 not yet supported
  * send(bufferToSend, bufferSize);
  * sendTo(destinationIP, destinationPort, bufferToSend, bufferSize)
  * receive(bufferToReceiveIn, bufferSize[in/out], senderIPAddress, senderPort) - last 2 args are return args - if receive is non-blocking the this data is returned in callback instead